 This is the section that I liked the most.
 Explain the 5 habitats that we can find and that I did not know.
 5 major types of terrestrial ecosystems.

 - Mediterranean forest.
 Low forests (10m - 20m) and despite what people believe, in the forest the variety of palantas is much less than in other habitats.

-- Maquis (maquia, macchia).
+- maquis (machia, macchia).
 When the forest is degraded by fellings and / or fires, etc., the large trees disappear and a state of cleared forest is passed, with few trees and much more scrub.

-- Garriga (garrigue).
+- garrigue (garrigue).
 Very clear scrub, typical of limestone soils.
 Many aromatic plants grow, whose oils favor fires that help them spread.

-- Roquedos.
+- rocks.
 They are frequent in mountainous areas, there is hardly any soil for plants and the simplest vegetables and specialized plants predominate (ferns, mosses, lichens)

 The typical rocky areas of mountainous areas and the other 4 related to each other for each ecosystem comes from the degradation of the previous one, due to grazing, logging, fires, etc.